Don't let your vacation days go to waste.

 Everyone deserves a getaway!
 We decided to help you out and give you 10 reasons why you should spend those hard-earned vacation days in Norfolk, VA!

-2. Filled with a vibrant mix of chefs, farmers and bakers, Norfolk has blossomed into one of the South's most dynamic foodie destinations.
-The city's captivating urban appeal and history lures visitors in, and the culinary creations keep them here.
+2. Filled with a vibrant mix of chefs, farmers, and bakers, Norfolk has blossomed into one of the South's most dynamic foodie destinations.
+The city's captivating urban appeal and history lure visitors in, and the culinary creations keep them here.
 From fresh interpretations of traditional favorites to more adventurous modern fare, Norfolk serves up its own take on Southern Classics.

 3. Check out The NorVa theatre downtown, dubbed one of the nation’s best live music venues by Rolling Stone magazine.
 Roll into the later hours of the night with dancing at one of the downtown clubs; or catch live music at Gershwins, Hell’s Kitchen and more!
 Crowd surfing optional.

 6. Shop til you drop!
 Norfolk Premium Outlets houses stores such as Banana Republic, Coach, Gap Outlet, Nike, Polo Ralph Lauren and more.
-The newest addition, IKEA, is set to open in 2019.
+The newest addition, IKEA, is an experience in itself.
 Don’t forget MacArthur Center in downtown Norfolk, antique shopping in historic Ghent or the local shops downtown and along Granby Street!

 7. Norfolk’s craft beer culture is hopping with seven great breweries, gastropubs all over, and one of the country’s best craft beer bars.
 To make the wine drinkers happy, we even have our own urban winery.
 So put a cork in it!
 Looking for some tasty eats after a night out?
 Check out the Barrel Room or Brick Anchor Brew House on Granby.

 8. Legend has it that Abe Doumar invented the first waffle cone in Norfolk in 1904.
-A gabillion tons of ice cream and scores of imitators, impersonators and false claims later, you can still have the World’s Original Waffle Cone at Doumar’s in Norfolk.
+A billion tons of ice cream and scores of imitators, impersonators, and false claims later, you can still have the World’s Original Waffle Cone at Doumar’s in Norfolk.
 Rolled right in front of your eyes on the original four-iron waffle machine.

 9. What can you see in Norfolk that you can’t see anywhere else?
 Automobile heir Walter P. Chrysler Jr.’s incredible fine art collection for one.
 And one of the world’s largest and most comprehensive collections of art glass and rare Tiffany for another.
 It’s all inside the Chrysler Museum of Art, and you can be, too.
 Check out the glass blowing studio and NEON Arts District while you’re in the area!